 How long can you afford for your business to be down if a disaster occurs or your network is attacked?

 In today’s digital world, there are still companies that overlook the importance of having a backup plan.
-A comprehensive backup plan is the secret to minimize downtime, which is why it is arguably the most important practice any organization can put in place to plan for business continuity.
+A comprehensive backup plan is the secret to minimizing downtime, which is why it is arguably the most important practice any organization can put in place to plan for business continuity.

 Disaster Recovery + Data Backups